jsspencer/testcode/docs/configuration_files.rst

     Any paths can either be absolute or relative to the directory containing the configuration file.
 The full path need not be given for any program which exists on the user's PATH.
+Environment variables in **program** names will be expanded.